patperry/corpus/README.md

 sequence that may decode to a non-ASCII character, and 62 bits to store the encoding size, in bytes.

-In typical usage, you will memory-map a [JSON Lines][jsonlines] data file, validate and type-check the data values using the `datatype.h` interface, extract the appropriate fields using the `data.h` interface, and create text objects that point into the file.
+In typical usage, you will memory-map a [newline-demimited JSON][ndjson] data file, validate and type-check the data values using the `datatype.h` interface, extract the appropriate fields using the `data.h` interface, and create text objects that point into the file.
 By memory mapping the file, you can let the operating system move data between the hard drive and RAM whenever necessary.
 You can process a large data set seamlessly without loading everything into RAM at the same time.

 ### Text segmentation